• Skip to primary navigation

 I have found this information about multiple attackers and the amputated hand online and only in Swint’s book.
 I didn’t buy the book.
 It wasn’t in my local book store or library so I have not been able to browse through it.
 If you have the book, please check for footnotes and see if these statements are documented.
 If you have any links to the test results about the writing on Barbara’s hand, please let me know so we can update this post.

 Pipl re BlatnikThe only page where I found a reference to writing on her hand was on this page from Pipl.
+This link has now been disabled so I am glad I took a screenshot then.
 The website that they show does not load.

 Barbara was last seen around 4pm on the day that she left with friends to attend a party.
 She did call home from the party on Turney Road around 1030pm to say that she would be home soon.
 The party was close to her parental home which was part of the reason she had her parents’ permission to go.